-On top of that, the winners of this season's Champions League and the winners of the UEFA Europa League will each be given a place in the 2025/26 Champions League, if they have not already qualified for the competition through their league position.
+On top of that, the winners of this season's Champions League and the winners of the UEFA Europa League will each be given a place in the 2025/26 Champions League, if they have not already qualified for the competition through their league positions.

 It means the Premier League could potentially have as many as SEVEN clubs in next season's Champions League - the top five teams in the league, plus the Champions League winners and the Europa League winners if they finish outside the top five.

-How could the fifth-placed team qualify?
+How do the fifth-placed team qualify?

 UEFA calculates which two leagues will be rewarded with an extra Champions League place by adding up coefficient points based on the performances of clubs from each league across the Champions League, Europa League and UEFA Conference League.